Gary Lefkowith

 Gary Lefkowith is an American songwriter and producer.
-He has been active in the music industry since 1976 and has a diverse genre profile that includes smooth jazz, rock, top 40, alternative, and adult contemporary music.
+He has been active in the music industry since 1976 and has a diverse genre profile which includes smooth jazz, rock, top 40, alternative, and adult contemporary music.
 In 2003, he co-produced a remix for Chubby Checker of "Limbo Rock".
 It was produced in collaboration with Mike Rogers and credited to The Hill & Hifi.

-Gary co-produced and co-wrote Charlie Gracie’s 2012 single “Baby Doll,” which Charlie cites in his auto biography as a major renaissance for his career.
+Lefkowith co-produced and co-wrote Charlie Gracie’s 2012 single “Baby Doll,” which Gracie cites in his auto biography as being a major renaissance for his career.
 It received airplay on BBC 2 and Sirius XM.
 The record was Gracie’s first airplay on a new record in 50 years.

 With bandmate Mike Rogers, Lefkowith made a significant impact on the smooth jazz scene with their group Le Sonic.
-The single "Any Moment", featuring guitarist Robert Lee, an original member of ? & The Mysterians, topped the Billboard Smooth Jazz National Airplay charts in February 2022.
-Following that, "I’ll Be The One," featuring Lauran Beluzo and Robert Lee, also reached the top of the same charts in October.
-It was the first vocal record to achieve a #1 on Billboard in years.
-Lefkowith's most recent single "Riverside Drive," featuring Jim Hynes and Scott Kreitzer, has climbed up to number four on the Billboard Smooth Jazz charts as of 2023.
+The single "Any Moment", featuring guitarist Robert Lee, an original member of ? & The Mysterians, topped the Billboard Smooth Jazz National Airplay chart in February 2022.
+"I’ll Be The One," featuring Lauran Beluzo and Robert Lee, also reached the top of the same chart in October 2022.
+It was the first vocal record to be No. 1 on Billboard in many years.
+Lefkowith's most recent single "Riverside Drive," featuring Jim Hynes and Scott Kreitzer, reached No. 4 on the Billboard Smooth Jazz chart as of 2023.